-I will like to write about this coming event that is very important for Catholic Community.I am not religious at all but this is part of my family and country tradition that I enjoy also.
+I will like to write about this coming event that is very important for Catholic/Christian Community and Costaricans .I am not religious at all but this is part of my family and country tradition that I enjoy also.
 This coming week is extremely important for all Catholic/Christians.
 The greatest focus of the week is the Passion (suffering) and Resurrection of Jesus Christ and the events that led up to it.

-Holy Thursday April 3 ‘The Last Supper” because that was the day in which Christ gathered with his followers for the Passover Seder.To Christians, this is the “Last Supper,” where Christ instituted the Christian concept of sharing communion.
+Holy Thursday April 17 ‘The Last Supper” because that was the day in which Christ gathered with his followers for the Passover Seder.To Christians, this is the “Last Supper,” where Christ instituted the Christian concept of sharing communion.

-Good Friday’s April 6 “The Crucifixion” , one of the most somber days in the Christian calendar, marks the day of Christ’s crucifixion.
+Good Friday’s April 18 “The Crucifixion” , one of the most somber days in the Christian calendar, marks the day of Christ’s crucifixion.

-Holy Saturday April 7 ”Entombment of Christ”, it commemorates the day Christ remained buried in a tomb, the darkest day for early Christians.
+Holy Saturday April 19 “Entombment of Christ”, it commemorates the day Christ remained buried in a tomb, the darkest day for early Christians.
 Since Jewish law would not allow any of the preparations for burial to be carried out on the Sabbath, the tomb was closed to keep the body safe until the mourners returned on Sunday.

-Easter Sunday April 8 is the celebration of the joyous news of Christ’s triumphant victory over death.”The Resurrection of Christ”.
+Easter Sunday April 20 is the celebration of the joyous news of Christ’s triumphant victory over death.”The Resurrection of Christ”.

 Many Ticos (Costa Ricans) simply bring hammocks to the beach, or sleep right on the sand, camp in the side of the rivers or stay in home with all the family and watch the classic religious films in local Channels(Teletica, Repretel and SINART) like the 10 Commandments, The Arc, Kind David, David and Goliat, Spartacus, Mel Gibson’s The Passion of Christ ,The bible, The Robe, the DreamWorks animated classic, The Prince of Egypt for the kids or just watch the TV transmission of The procession in San Joaquin de Flores de Heredia that includes an actor for every person that was present at the scene of Christ’s death, or Vatican mass or event.

 There are dozens of other more typically Tico traditions associated with Semana Santa, however, not all of them sanctioned by the Church.
+Some are:

 Lagarteada In Santa Cruz, Guanacaste, local people capture a live crocodile with their bare hands, and keep it in a pen (with the blessing of MINAE, if not the Vatican) as part of the Lagarteada, a celebration that almost certainly predates the Spanish Conquest.
 This event is Good Friday that involves capturing a giant crocodile with their bare hands and tying it up to put on display in the center of town.

 I will be more than happy to recommend you to go and particpate in those activities, to know better of our Tradition even if youa re not religious person.
 Well, got to go and have a great Easter!